 Cancer, arthritis, other inflammatory conditions, and immune system weaknesses are some of the most serious health problems associated with a lack of omega-3 fats.
 The best dietary sources are fish and fish oils or flaxseed.
 Three specific essential fatty acids are found in omega-3 fats and oils.
 They are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 Flaxseed is a very good supplement source for ALA.
 For EPA and DHA, nothing beats cold water fish and fish oil supplements.

-Fish oils are valuable in treating established cancer as they can cut down the number of T suppresser cells (the cells that turn off the immune response).
-The most often recurring theme of all, is fish oil's consistent ability to suppress inflammation.
+Fish oils are valuable in treating established cancer, as they can cut down the number of T suppresser cells (the cells that turn off the immune response).
+The most often recurring theme of all is fish oil's consistent ability to suppress inflammation.
 For example, in arthritis, fish oils effectively replace nonsteroidal anti-inflammatory drugs.
 EPAs both decrease pain and increase ease of movement.
-Eicosanoids created by over consumption of omega-6 fats encourage the inflammation responsible for arthritis, so it makes sense to offset them with omega-3 eicosanoids from fish oils.
+Eicosanoids created by overconsumption of omega-6 fats encourage the inflammation responsible for arthritis, so it makes sense to offset them with omega-3 eicosanoids from fish oils.
 Fish oils reduce the overproduction of inflammatory compounds that are associated with inflammatory bowel disease and decrease the damage these disorders can cause to the colon wall.
 An imbalance in the production of inflammatory hormones in the skin may cause a number of reactions.
 This can be helped by fish oil supplements.
 Proper kidney function can be also be supported by taking fish oils.

 Flaxseed may also serve well.
 This eicosanoid precursor possesses many of fish oil's immune enhancing and anti-inflammatory effects.
 While the oil is remarkable, don't discard the value of the entire flaxseed.
 An excellent source of fiber, flax meal contains cancer opposing compounds called lignans.
 If using fresh flax seed in the diet, it should be milled prior to its use.
 It takes three tablespoons of ground flax seed to equal 1 tbsp of oil.

 The other essential fatty acids come from linoleic acid and gamma-linolenic acid (GLA).
 Linoleic acid is found in sunflower, and safflower oils, while GLA is found in evening primrose and borage oils.
-The GLA oils are especially useful with arthritis, diabetes and skin disorders.
+The GLA oils are especially useful with arthritis, diabetes, and skin disorders.
 Only the omega-6's can convert themselves into GLA.
-However don't go overboard on these fatty acids as they can give rise to an excess of certain inflammatory eicosanoids.
+However don't go overboard on these fatty acids, as they can give rise to an excess of certain inflammatory eicosanoids.
 How can an excess of omega-6 cause certain diseases, and still provide therapeutic assistance against the very health problems?

 The answer is delta-6-desaturase (D6D).
 Without this enzyme, omega-6 fatty acids won't transform themselves into GLA.
-Dogs do possess the D6D enzyme but its activity is often depressed.
-The loss of this enzyme may also be caused by diabetes, hypothyroidism, viral infection or cancer.
-The enzyme is made with the help of vitamin C, vitamin B, zinc and magnesium; a low amount of these nutrients will decrease the amount of D6D made by the body.
+Dogs do possess the D6D enzyme, but its activity is often depressed.
+The loss of this enzyme may also be caused by diabetes, hypothyroidism, viral infection, or cancer.
+The enzyme is made with the help of vitamin C, vitamin B, zinc, and magnesium; a low amount of these nutrients will decrease the amount of D6D made by the body.
 Though some have argued that GLA competes with omega-3 fatty acids and renders them less effective, in reality they are synergistic.
 Most practitioners who endorse essential fats recommend both omega-3s and GLA, giving the body all the raw materials to make what eicosanoids it needs most.

 Clinical research clearly supports a role for dietary omega-3 ( fish oils) as well as omega-6 (evening primrose) supplementation for the treatment of dermatological diseases in dogs.
-In addition to dermatological conditions, a variety of other abnormalities are seen in essential fatty acid deficient states.
+In addition to dermatological conditions, a variety of other abnormalities are seen when deficient in essential fatty acid deficient states.
 These include poor growth rates, weight loss, failure of ovulation and lactation, testicular degeneration, poor wound healing, and increased susceptibility to infections.
 In addition, it is becoming increasingly clear that a much wider range of conditions may respond to dietary supplementation of fatty acids in animals including cardiovascular disease, musculoskeletal problems, and neoplasia, as well as arthritis and certain renal disorders.

-Because both GLA and EPA help to block the production of inflammatory substances, their use has been shown to reduce, or eliminate the need for certain medications such as anti-inflammatory drugs (corticosteroids), and anti-allergics.
+Because both GLA and EPA help to block the production of inflammatory substances, their use has been shown to reduce or eliminate the need for certain medications such as anti-inflammatory drugs (corticosteroids), and anti-allergics.
 It is suggested that the approximate GLA and EFA dosage levels will depend upon the animal and its condition.
 It is recommended that they are administered for at least six to eight weeks before assessing the response.